 Preventing Long-Term Problems: Public School Resources for Family Support

-Studies show that over half of the reported divorces in the United States involve children and/or teens, and subsequently, Early School Years argues, “It is important to remember that divorce does affect children and it’s up to parents and other significant adults, such as teachers, to help children come to terms with the changes divorce brings.”
+Studies show that over half of the reported divorces in the United States involve children and/or teens.
+Subsequently, Early School Years argues, “It is important to remember that divorce does affect children, and it’s up to parents and other significant adults, such as teachers, to help children come to terms with the changes divorce brings.”

-Expounding on strategies of communication, the educational experts of Early School Years further assert that clear interaction among schools and families will help parents become more aware of their child’s emotional responses that manifest in school.
+Expounding on communication strategies, the early school years' educational experts further assert that clear interaction among schools and families will help parents become more aware of their child’s emotional responses that manifest in school.
 Although perhaps most commonly evident through a child’s gradual decline in grades, other subtle observations and behavioral changes “Can signify that a child is having difficulty coping with the breakdown of a parent’s marriage.
 For this reason, communication between school and home is vital.”

-As you stay in close communication with your child's teachers, you may unfortunately learn that your child is demonstrating problematic behavioral or academic changes in the classroom.
-Oftentimes, school experts may suggest or encourage psycho-educational testing, which can be conducted by a school's psychologist upon a parent's request.
-With the results of these tests, educators can specifically pinpoint the child's specific struggles and then formulate a plan for action.
-Simultaneously, parents can engage in a dialogue with teachers and school counselors to ensure their child’s needs and concerns are being addressed.
+As you stay in close communication with your child's teachers, you may, unfortunately, learn that your child is demonstrating problematic behavioral or academic changes in the classroom.
+Often, school experts suggest or encourage psycho-educational testing, which a school psychologist can conduct upon a parent's request.
+With the results of these tests, educators can pinpoint the child's struggles and formulate an action plan.
+Simultaneously, parents can dialogue with teachers and school counselors to ensure their child’s needs and concerns are being addressed.

-Outside of the public school setting, parents can continue to foster their child’s emotional adjustment through routines at home.
+Outside the public school setting, parents can continue to foster their child’s emotional adjustment through routines at home.
 Consistency is critical for helping children feel the stability they need to thrive.
-As the Great Schools experts reveal, the simple process of having both divorced parents agree to adhere to the same afterschool routine can provide their child with a greater sense of security and foundation.
-Ideally, the divorced parents can enforce the same type of rules about homework, playtime, and bedtime.
+As the Great Schools experts reveal, having both divorced parents agree to adhere to the same afterschool routine can provide their child with a greater sense of security and foundation.
+Ideally, divorced parents can enforce the same rules about homework, playtime, and bedtime.

-By staying in close contact with your child’s teacher, as well as creating a consistent routine in both households, your child can better adjust to the tumultuous changes that every divorce brings.
+By staying in close contact with your child’s teacher and creating a consistent routine in both households, your child can better adjust to the tumultuous changes that every divorce brings.